 Two parts of Minn.
 R. ch.
-7050 are important for determining the beneficial uses assigned to any water of the state; they are:
+7050 are important for determining the beneficial uses assigned to any water of the state:

 - Minn.
-R. 7050.0470 Classifications or listings for major waters in major surface water drainage basins, and
+R. 7050.0470 Classifications or listings for major waters in major surface water drainage basins

 - Minn.
 R. 7050.0430 Unlisted waters (also Minn.
 R. 7050.0425, classifies unlisted wetlands).

 All surface waters are protected for aquatic life and recreation (Class 2), unless the waterbody has been individually assessed and re-classified, through rulemaking, as a limited resource value water (Class 7).
 Both Class 2 and Class 7 waters (i.e., all surface waters of the state) are also designated Class 3, 4A, 4B, 5 and 6, and are protected for the associated beneficial uses, as listed above (Minn.
 R. 7050.0400 to 7050.0470).

 Listed waters.
 Minnesota R. 7050.0470 is a listing, by major watershed, of individual waters and their associated use classifications.
 Only a limited subset of all waters is listed in Minn.
 R. 7050.0470.
 For example, waters that are individually listed include trout waters, surface waters protected for drinking, outstanding resource value waters, and Class 7 limited resource value waters.
 Minnesota R. 7050.0410 and 7050.0420 state the additional uses that all listed waters are protected for.
 It should be noted that the vast majority of surface waters are not listed (see “Unlisted waters,” below).